 Finish: Brighton

 How to get there: Trains go from London Bridge, London Victoria and Blackfriars.
 The trains aren’t direct, you will have to change at either Lewes or Brighton.
 Fast trains can get there in just under 1.5 hours, but some trains take over 2 hours, so pick your train wisely.
-Buy a return ticket to Newhaven and that will cover your return from Brighton.
-Don’t worry about the train change, just buy your ticket and the machine will tell you where you need to change.

 Distance: 10ish miles.
 Depending on where you start and stop your tracker.
 On either end, there is a bit of a walk to and from the station.